nilehmann/diem/language/tools/move-cli/README.md

 output from running the sequence of Move CLI commands specified in the `args.txt` file for that test.

-For example, if we wanted to create a Move CLI test that reran all of the commands that we've seen so far, we could do so by adding an `args.txt` to the `readme` directory that we created at the start and that we've been adding scripts and modules to:
+For example, if we wanted to create a Move CLI test that re-ran all of the commands that we've seen so far, we could do so by adding an `args.txt` to the `readme` directory that we created at the start and that we've been adding scripts and modules to: